Exposure screens films about Black cowboys at ICA

 Shillingford explained that his childhood consisted of watching Western films, an experience he finds relatable to other Black people.

-Exposure Cinema has shown two of their four films in the “Nu West” series: “Buck and the Preacher” and “Nope.”
-Shillingford explained that both films have had a great turnout and were a success.
+Exposure Cinema has shown three of their four films in the “Nu West” series: “Buck and the Preacher,” “Nope” and “Thomasine & Bushrod.”
+Shillingford said the films have had a great turnout and were a success.

 “The only problem is I wish I could play even more movies.
 I feel like there’s so many that could offer to this genre, I think would fit so well.
-But it’s exciting and I’m excited to kind of explore a little further in the next two,” Shillingford said.
+But it’s exciting and I’m excited to kind of explore a little further,” Shillingford said.

-There are two film showings left: “Thomasine & Bushrod” on Feb.
-17 and “To Sleep with Anger” on Feb.
-25. Both start at 6:30 p.m.
-To get tickets, visit the Exposure Cinema website.
+There is one film showing left: “To Sleep with Anger” on Feb.
+25. It starts at 6:30 p.m.
+To get tickets, visit https://exposurecinema.org/about.
 Walk-ins at the ICA for the screenings are also welcome.